History of immigration to Canada: Atlantic Region

-The presence of Basque cod fishermen and whalers, just a few years after Columbus, has also been cited, with at least nine fishing outposts having been established on Labrador and Newfoundland.
-The largest of these settlements was the Red Bay station, with an estimated 900 people.
+The presence of Basque cod fishermen and whalers a few years after Columbus has also been cited, with at least nine fishing outposts having been established on Labrador and Newfoundland.
+The largest of the settlements was the Red Bay station, with an estimated 900 people.
 Basque whalers may have begun fishing the Grand Banks as early as the 15th century.

 The next European explorer acknowledged as landing in what is now Canada was John Cabot, who landed somewhere on the coast of North America (probably Newfoundland or Cape Breton Island) in 1497 and claimed it for King Henry VII of England.
 Portuguese and Spanish explorers also visited Canada, but it was the French who first began to explore further inland and set up colonies, beginning with Jacques Cartier in 1534.
-Under Pierre Dugua, Sieur de Mons, the first French settlement was made in 1604 in the region of New France known as Acadie on Isle Sainte-Croix (which now belongs to Maine) in the Bay of Fundy.
+Under Pierre Dugua, Sieur de Mons, the first French settlement was made in 1604 in the region of New France known as Acadie on Isle Sainte-Croix, which now belongs to Maine, in the Bay of Fundy.
 That winter was particularly long and harsh and about half of the settlers that had accompanied Sieur de Mons died of scurvy.
-The following year they decided to move to a better sheltered area, establishing a new settlement at Port-Royal.
-In 1608, Samuel de Champlain, established a settlement at Donnacona; it would later grow to become Quebec City.
-The French claimed Canada as their own and 6,000 settlers arrived, settling along the St. Lawrence River and in the Maritimes.
-Britain also had a presence in Newfoundland and, with the advent of settlements, claimed the south of Nova Scotia as well as the areas around the Hudson Bay.
+The following year, the French decided to move to a better-sheltered area and established a new settlement at Port-Royal.
+In 1608, Samuel de Champlain, established a settlement at Donnacona thaï would later grow to become Quebec City.
+The French claimed Canada as their own, and 6,000 settlers arrived, settling along the St. Lawrence River and in the Maritimes.
+Britain also had a presence in Newfoundland and, with the advent of the settlements, claimed the south of Nova Scotia as well as the areas around the Hudson Bay.

 The first contact with the Europeans was disastrous for the first peoples.
 Explorers and traders brought European diseases, such as smallpox, which killed off entire villages.
 Relations varied between the settlers and the Natives.
-The French befriended the Huron peoples and entered into a mutually beneficial trading relationship with them.
-The Iroquois, however, became dedicated opponents of the French and warfare between the two was unrelenting, especially as the British armed the Iroquois in an effort to weaken the French.
+The French befriended the Huron peoples and entered into a mutually-beneficial trading relationship with them.
+The Iroquois, however, became dedicated opponents of the French, and warfare between the two was unrelenting, especially since the British armed the Iroquois in an effort to weaken the French.